Up to 60% off sofas & mattresses — limited‑time deals.

 Which model felt best for lower-back sensitivity?

-The 80-inch faux leather sofa was the easiest to keep an upright, supported posture on.
-The deeper “cloud” sectional felt great for relaxing, but I needed extra lumbar support to prevent slouching.
+The faux leather sofa was the easiest one to keep an upright, supported posture on.
+The sectional was excellent for relaxing, but I needed extra lumbar help to keep it from drifting into a softer lounge posture.
+If lower-back support is your first priority, this lineup is still better treated as a casual alternative to a dedicated back-support-focused sofa.

 Which Ribilake sofa is easiest to keep clean?

-The faux leather sofa was the quickest to wipe down after snacks and drinks.
-The corduroy sofa was manageable, especially with removable covers, but it held onto crumbs more.
+The faux leather sofa was the fastest to wipe down after snacks and drinks.
+The corduroy sofa was still manageable, especially because the cushion maintenance is better than average, but it held onto crumbs more easily.
+If cleaning is your main filter, start with the faux leather model and compare it against other easy-to-clean sofas.

 Is the modular sectional actually practical to rearrange?